-I've been thinking about marriage this week.
-My partner and I just celebrated 12 years of it this week.
-Here's what I posted on Facebook that day.
+My partner and I just celebrated 12 years of marriage this week, which got me thinking.
+Here's what I posted on Facebook that day:

 I highly recommend marriage, and not leaving when it gets too hard.

 The safe container that it provides is precious for deep journeying together.

 If you are courageous enough to be truly honest, to own your fears and to allow your old suppressed hurts to release it is a magical journey that will bring vulnerability, that tender feeling that deepens intimacy.